asotolongo/msmov/README.md

 ## msmov

-msmov is a PostgreSQL module to facilitate migration from MSSQL to PostgreSQL using  foreign data wrapper `tds_fdw``, this module is composed of two components (schemas) :
+`msmov` is a PostgreSQL module to facilitate migration from MSSQL to PostgreSQL using Foreign Data Wrapper `tds_fdw`, this module is composed of two components (schemas) :

 * msmov function:  Functions to perform the migration from MSSQL (schema msmov)
 * mssql function and operators:  Functions and operator with MSSQL compatibility (schema mssql)

-To perform the migration can be performed by SQL commands directly from inside PostgreSQL database.
+The migration can be performed by SQL commands directly from the  PostgreSQL database.

-msmov can perform estimation for the migration and show the main characteristics and components of your original MSSQL database msmov will migrate tables, constraints, indexes, PKs, FKs, UNIQUES and CHECKS constraints,  sequences, other objects (triggers, functions, procedures, etc) don't be migrate directly but you can get the code.
+`msmov` can make an estimation for the migration and show the main characteristics and components of your original MSSQL database, `msmov` will migrate tables, constraints, indexes, PKs, FKs, UNIQUES and CHECKS constraints,  sequences, other objects (triggers, functions, procedures, etc) don't be migrate directly but you can get the code.

 ### PREREQUISITES:
-Previous install msmov modules you must install and configure the FDW [`tds_fdw`](https://github.com/tds-fdw/tds_fdw):
+Previous install msmov module you must install and configure the FDW [`tds_fdw`](https://github.com/tds-fdw/tds_fdw):

 ```